tcprescott/RomLoader/README.md

 Lets you easily load a ROM onto your sd2snes by using usb2snes!
 Great for Rando runners, and especially great for MSU-1 users.

+## Building it yourself

+Install pyinstaller so you can build the exe, which is a packaged python distribution (no dependancy on python) - `pip install pyinstaller`
+Install the required packages, hopefully requirements.txt is complete - `pip install -r requirements.txt` Build the project - `pyinstaller --onefile src/romloader.py`

+Usable executable should be in the build directory.

 ## Usage

 Put romloader.exe in a place that is likely not to change.
 Copy romloader.yaml to the same directory as your romloader.exe if you want to customize the behavior.
 Have Windows open the .sfc or .smc file with romloader.exe!